zweedao/Twitter-Named-Entity-Recognition/README.md

 # nlp-named-entity-recognition
-NLP engine to recognize important Named Entities inside Tweeter tweets.
+Using BERT model to recognize important Named Entities inside Tweeter tweets.

 Please see the iPython Notebook for full code & result.